wp-plugins/seriously-simple-spam-blocker/readme.txt

-=== [RETIRED] Seriously Simple Spam Blocker ===
+=== Seriously Simple Spam Blocker ===
 Contributors: voldemortensen
-Donate link:
-Tags: retired, adopt-me
+Tags: spam, simple, protection, security
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 4.2.2
-Stable tag: 1.0.4
+Stable tag: 2.1.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin is retired and is not recommended for active use.

 == Description ==

-"Seriously Simple Spam Blocker" is a simple and easy-to-use solution to prevent annoying form spam.
-It is guaranteed to be 100% effective against automated form submissions and is far more friendly than traditional CAPTCHA fields - all it requires from users is that they drag and drop an image.

-It is automatically added to every 'submit' button on your site (with options to hide it from certain pages), so there is no need for any manual setup.
+A plugin that interacts with the StopForumSpam.com api to protect your website.
+Find out how many unwanted attempts have been blocked in Dashboard > Tools > Seriously Simply Spam Blocker.

 == Usage ==

-Simply upload the plugin and you're good to go.
-By going to Settings > Spam Blocker you can customise the explanatory text users see, the image that is used in the drag-and-drop interface and which page templates the spam blocker is used on.
+Simply upload/activate the plugin and you're good to go.

 == Installation ==